samlawhead/Joint-Savings-Account-Solidity/README.md

 ## Technologies

-This application leverages Solidity:
+This application is a smart contract that function as a joint bank account that allows two users to utilize a shared account to deposit and withdraw ethereum.

 ---

 ## Installation Guide

-No installation is necessary,
+No installation is necessary, simply clone github repository to Remix IDE.

 <img src=https://github.com/samlawhead/Fintech-Finder/blob/main/screenshots/Screen%20Shot%202022-10-04%20at%2018.28.36.png>

+Then deploy the contract.
+Once deployed the contract is ready to use.

 <img src=https://github.com/samlawhead/Fintech-Finder/blob/main/screenshots/Screen%20Shot%202022-10-04%20at%2018.29.02.png>

 <img src=https://github.com/samlawhead/Fintech-Finder/blob/main/screenshots/Screen%20Shot%202022-10-04%20at%2018.29.26.png>

 ---